Raiders of the Lost Horcrux:

 And there is no question that Bellatrix is utterly loyal.

-And it turns out that we were on the right track in suspecting that she also had custody of one of the Horcruxes, too.
-We were just wrong about which one.
+And it certainly turns out that we were on the right track in suspecting that she also had custody of one of the Horcruxes.
+We were just a bit off regarding which one.

 Dumbledore appears to have never questioned the reading that Voldemort created the inner chamber of the sea cave in which the Locket was allegedly first hidden.
 But Dumbledore admits that he makes mistakes.
 And that when he does they are apt to be huge ones.
-I thought this may turn out to be be one of those, although probably not a truly significant one.
+I thought this may turn out to be be one of those, although if it was a mistake, it probably was not a truly significant one.

 It is certainly designed to a far older tradition.